maxdevjs/kitematic.wiki-my/Early-Linux-Development.md

+# A lot of these steps are now out-dated, as a Kitematic Ubuntu package is now part of our release.
+(Big thanks to @adomenech73 for the package PR)

 ## Environment initialization

 In order to be able to build and run Kitematic from scratch (clean Linux box), you'll need to install some packages.